Anxiety is a frequently used term to express worry and concern about things that might happen.

 However, their incorporation into Cognitive Behavioral Therapy for Insomnia (CBT-I) is where we see a combined impact on both anxiety and sleep.
-CBT-I is a multi-component treatment strategy aimed at individuals with insomnia.
+CBT-I is a multi-component treatment strategy for individuals with insomnia.
 It is usually delivered over a short period of time (six to eight weeks).
 It targets dysfunctional attitudes and beliefs but also the behaviors related to those worries and concerns.

-CBT-I is now endorsed as the first-line treatment for insomnia.
+CBT-I is now the first-line treatment for insomnia.
 This is whether insomnia exists alone or when it exists with another physical or psychological condition.
 Data on the outcomes of CBT-I shows not only significant reductions in the symptoms of insomnia but also in symptoms of anxiety.
 For example, in a recent study, a brief CBT-I treatment resulted in a 50% reduction in anxiety.
 This was in addition to improvements in insomnia symptoms, sleep, and depression.

 Tip’s for a good night’s sleep